Jchisholm204/1010VRepo/README.md

-# Official 1010V repository
+# TESTING BRANCH - 1010V repository
-In this repository is our teams code, and hopefully soon some pictures of our team and robot

-Code written in C++ and compiled for the Vex V5 microcontroller for use with a master and partner controller
+This is our testing branch where we put anything that isnt fully ready yet..

 # Members
 ## Main Builder --- Jacob Chisholm